ludovicm67/resto-demo-app/src/backend/README.md

 If you want to add tasks in a queue for a specific worker, use this route.

-Here an example of requests for the `dish` worker:
+Here an example of request for the `dish` worker:

 ### Query